A Few Ideas to Earn a Living While Traveling

 Don’t let all of those lessons playing guitar or drums go to waste.
 People the world over are street performers.
 In the United States, it’s most likely that you will need a local permit from the government to do this without any hassle, so check into what you may need to do overseas before you start your performance.
 Your performance is only limited to your imagination.
 I have seen a full-blown cat circus in Key West, dressed up characters such as Batman in Hollywood, and even a guy that hides behind a bush and scares people in San Francisco.
 You can sing, do magic, tell jokes, take pictures with tourists, dance, or anything else you think people may offer money to see.
 Beware though, some other performers are territorial and some authorities may not see your value.

 Volunteer with the Locals

 If something you’re doing is newsworthy, send out a press release or contact the local media.
-When doing press releases, we usually use 24-PressRelease or eReleases.
+When doing press releases, we usually use 24-7 PressRelease or eReleases.
 They have some great options and it is really easy to submit.
 Ensure you tell a really good story and the story is something that people or the press will get some value from.
-Melissa is amazing at networking with the local media and she has been on the news several times.
+Use Grammarly to ensure you are formatting your sentences correctly.
+Melissa is amazing at networking with the local media and she has been on the news numerous times.
 She uses her background as a news anchor and reporter and knows what questions to ask and answer.
 This is really when you have to market yourself and get your info out to the masses!